-Driving without a license is illegal in every state and getting caught could result in serious consequences, including financial penalties, a criminal record, an impounded car, and a revoked registration.
+Driving without a license is illegal in every state.
+Getting caught could result in serious consequences, including financial penalties, a criminal record, an impounded car, and a revoked registration.

 What happens when you drive without a license?

 The penalties for driving without a license vary depending on several factors, including the state you live in, whether the license was suspended or revoked, and whether this was your first offense.

 Wisconsin, fines for driving without a license start at just $50, but they increase substantially (up to $2,500) for subsequent offenses.
 The state may also suspend or revoke your license and impound your vehicle.

 District of Columbia, even a first-time offense will net you a fine of $2,500 and possible imprisonment for up to a year.

 Broadly speaking, here are the penalties you may face for driving without a license.